quira-org/repo-recommendations-for-gtd/README.md

 1. Go to https://github.com/settings/tokens.
 2. Generate a new token.
 Name it `QUINE_GH_PAT`.
 We need the `repo:all` and `read:org` scopes.
 ![Token scopes](readme_assets/token_scopes.png)
 3. Copy it and keep it for the next step.
-Note: it won't be available after close the tab.
+Note: it won't be available after you close the tab.

 **Q:** Why do you need a PAT?
 Couldn't you just use the default GitHub token?